QCSQUB/qcs-technical-challenge/README.md

 # QCS Technical Skills Challenge

-Week one of the QCS Technical Skills Challenge

 If you would like to download this but don't want to learn how to use git, you can click the green "Clone/Download" button above then download a zip file.
 I'd recommend learning how to use git though!

 How to use this with git: